apache/guacamole-manual/src/configuring-guacamole.md

 `sftp-port`
 : The port the SSH server providing SFTP is listening on, usually 22.
 This parameter is optional.
 If omitted, the standard port of 22 will be used.

+`sftp-timeout`
+: The timeout, in seconds, to wait for the SFTP server to respond before giving up and aborting the connection.
+The default is 10 seconds.

 `sftp-host-key`
 : The known hosts entry for the SFTP server.
 This parameter is optional,